sensu/sensu-docs/content/sensu-go/5.17/sensuctl/reference.md

 ## Test a user password

-To test the password for a user created with Sensu's built-in basic authentication:
+To test the password for a user created with Sensu's built-in [basic authentication][44]:

 {{< highlight shell >}}
 sensuctl user test-creds USERNAME --password 'password'